Kidney Disease

 Featured in South Jersey Magazine: Expert Care with a Personal Touch.
 View Now >>

 There are five stages of chronic kidney disease, with stage one being the mildest form and stage five being the most severe.
 As kidney function worsens, complications can develop which include worsening high blood pressure, swelling, low blood count (anemia), electrolyte imbalance, bone disease and acidosis.
 Diet and medication can treat many of these complications.
-Patients with stage four kidney disease should become educated about dialysis and kidney transplantation, and be evaluated for placement of an arteriovenous fistula.
-Patients with stage five kidney disease usually require dialysis or a kidney transplant to survive.
+Patients with stage four kidney disease should develop an individualized treatment plan to be prepared if their kidney function continues to deteriorate.
+Options include pre-emptive kidney transplant, peritoneal dialysis, home or incenter hemodialysis, or conservative care.
+Obtaining a living donor kidney transplant before initiating dialysis results in the best outcomes.
+If hemodialysis is planned, timely placement of a fistula is very important.

 Stage Description GFR (ml/min)